Spotify denies padding out playlists with 'fake artists'

 The allegations from Music Business Worldwide say some of the most popular Spotify playlists feature little-known artists that have generated millions of plays due to their insertion in playlists like Ambient Chill, which has 425,000 followers (via Guardian).

-The firm as been accused of commissioning paying these artist to create tunes ‘within specific musical guidelines’ in order to minimise the payments due to conventionally-licensed rights holders.
+The firm has been accused of commissioning these artists to create tunes ‘within specific musical guidelines’ in order to minimise the payments to conventionally-licensed rights holders.

 Spotify has categorically denied the reports.
 In a statement, it said: “We do not and have never created ‘fake’ artists and put them on Spotify playlists.